cefleet/cefleet-teaching-notes/Programming-102/8-function-return-value.md

     print(result)
 ## Exercises
 1. Write a program that has a function with two parameters.
-    - return the concatinated value of the two parameters.
+    - return the concatenated value of the two parameters.
     - print the results.

 2. Write a program that has a function named total_count that expects a list of strings as it argument when the function is called.